 Centralized Learning

-Centralized learning refers to an AI/ML framework which requires all training data collected by different nodes in RAN reporting to a centralized node.
-In centralized learning, all data resource/storage/training for supervised learning/unsupervised learning/reinforcement learning are centralized in a single node.
+Centralized learning refers to an AI/ML framework which requires all training data collected by different nodes in RAN to be reported to a centralized node.
+In centralized learning, all data resource/storage/training for supervised learning/unsupervised learning/reinforcement learning are performed in centralized manner in a single node.

 Federated Learning

-Federated learning is a distributed machine learning framework that allows a collective model to be constructed from data that is distributed across data owners.
+Federated learning is a distributed machine learning framework (not to be confused with distributed learning) that allows a collective model to be constructed from data that is distributed across data owners.
 It brings AI/ML models to the data source, rather than bringing the data to the model, allowing the local nodes/individual devices to collect data and train their own copy of the model, thus no need to report source data to the centralized node.
 In federated learning, only parameters/weights of AI/ML model need to be sent back to the centralized node to assist generic model training.

 Distributed Learning